poshjosh/rate-limiter-spring/README.md

   - You could also narrow the specified properties to a specific method.
 For example, in this case, by using `com.myapplicatioon.web.rest.MyResource.greet(java.lang.String)` as the group name.

-If you create a `org.springframework.cache.Cache` named `com.looseboxes.ratelimiter.web.spring.cache` (the default cache name), it will be used to create the default `RateCache`.

 Enjoy! :wink: